Rome Events in February - Discover the Best Things to do in 2025!

 Rome events in February include Valentine's Day, Six-Nations Rugby matches, and Carnival.

-February is a great time to visit Rome for a lot of reasons, whether you're visiting for a romantic getaway, or are craving a quieter winter month, or are coming for some Six-Nations rugby!
+February is a great time to visit Rome for a lot of reasons, whether you're visiting for a romantic getaway, are craving a quieter winter month, or are coming to watch some Six-Nations rugby matches.

 It's also a good time to enjoy some hot Roman lunches and dinners indoors with some good wine.